JoyChristine/News-App/README.md

 ## Description

-Pitch is a web application that will help users list and preview pitches in different categories.
+News App is a project that allows you to view different news sources & read articles